- COVIDCert NI – Easy Read Privacy Information

 Where a tour operator, organisation, or business needs to verify your Covid Status, they can use the separate COVIDCert NI Verifier App, which the Digital Health and Care NI team have developed and made available for the purposes of enabling your Covid Certificate to be scanned by an organisation who needs to verify your Covid Status.
 They will use the Verifier App to scan your 2D Barcode on your Covid Cert App, or paper copy certificate.

 Organisations who use the Verifier App will be the data controllers for that processing and should provide you with separate privacy notices to explain how they use your data.
-The Department will not process any of your personal data on the COVIDCert NI Verifier App, however in the spirit of openness and transparency the Department has published a Privacy Notice, which explains how the App works, using data minimisation techniques to enhance data protection and privacy and ensure public trust in the use of the App.
+The Department will not process any of your personal data on the COVIDCert NI Verifier App, however in the spirit of openness the Department has published a Privacy Notice, which explains how the App works, using minimal data and secure ways to ensure your data and privacy are protected and to ensure public trust in the use of the App.

 We will only retain your data for as long as necessary, in line with our Retention and Disposal Schedule (called Good Management, Good Records).

-If there is a query, issue or complaint about your application then we may need to retain the relevant emails and any document copies you supplied for up to 30 days to ensure we can resolve the issue.
+If there is a query, issue, or complaint about your application then we may need to retain the relevant emails and any document copies you supplied for up to 30 days to ensure we can resolve the issue.
 Those emails and your documents are deleted once the issue has been sorted out.
+These records will be retained for seven years (the current year plus six financial years).

 - Your vaccine record on the CCS data store is retained for a day.

-- We will only keep the record of you being issued a vaccine/exemption certificate in the CSS for a maximum of up to a 1 year after the date of travel/certificate issue.
+- We will only keep the record of you being issued a vaccine certificate in the CSS for a maximum of up to a 1 year after the date of travel/certificate issue.

 - The record of your recovery certificate is kept in the CCS for 180 days from the date of your PCR test.

-- Your data sent to the secure printers for provision of a paper certificate is retained for 30 days.
+- Your data sent to the secure printers (HH Global) for provision of a paper certificate is retained for 30 days.

 The GDPR sets out the 8 rights that you have in respect of your data.

-Your right to object: You have the right to object to the processing of your personal data, including when the lawful basis for processing is a public task.
-However, this is not an absolute right, and processing can continue if there are legal grounds for the processing, which overrides your interests, rights and freedoms as an individual.
+You have the right to object to the processing of your personal data, including when the lawful basis for processing is a public task.
+However, this is not an absolute right, and processing can continue if there are legal grounds for the processing, which overrides your interests, rights, and freedoms as an individual.

 However, app users can contact our helpline and progress their application manually if any issues are encountered.
 If you have any questions or concerns, please email us at email@example.com